ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/labs/EPM-labs.md

 12. Click Submit

 ## Procedure: Set up Alerts
+If you want to test alerting, the easiest way will be with a permissions analytics trigger (the final procedure in this list).
 1. Navigate to Alerts > The bell icon at the top right of the window.
 ![Alerts Screenshot](images/EPM-alerts.png)
 2. Select the Alert type: Activity, Rule-Based Anomaly, Statistical Anomaly, or Permission Analytics